 In addition, as firms look towards reducing internal costs, often associated with process orientated work, outsourcing to foreign countries, particularly the Philippines is now commonplace.

 Dispersed Law Firm: http://www.keystonelaw.co.uk/

 Promotion, particularly in a digital sense is undergoing both rapid and radical change.
-According to the most recent research by Lexis Nexis, 69% of people looking for legal help are using a blend multiple devices to do so.
-Moreover, in the same research, 74% when trying to find legal information or advice are using diverse online platforms to do so (Google Search, Review websites, YouTube, Social Media).
+According to the most recent research by Lexis Nexis, 69% of people looking for legal help are using a blend of multiple devices to do so.
+Moreover, in the same research, 74% when trying to find legal information or advice is using diverse online platforms to do so (Google Search, Review websites, YouTube, Social Media).

-Corroborating such research, is that of Google’s ZMOT (Zero Moment of Truth) analysis which was an extensive study that looked at user interaction online with respect to ecommerce.
+Corroborating such research, is that of Google’s ZMOT (Zero Moment of Truth) analysis which was an extensive study that looked at user interaction online with respect to e-commerce.
 It revealed that increasingly those in a buying cycle are no longer predisposed to making purchase decisions quickly, but rather travel the online landscape, looking, refining their search terms, consuming different forms of media, comparing websites before ultimately engaging and then making a purchase decision.

 In applying ZMOT to your law firm, the first thing to do is to research what questions your prospective clients are asking and then align your online touch points to make sure that you answer those questions.
-From there, its about applying an inbound marketing methodology.
+From there, it’s about applying an inbound marketing methodology.

 In the context of the “4 Ps”, future proofing your law firm from disruption is an acknowledgement that the fourth “p,” promotion or marketing is only part of the strategy in responding to what’s on the horizon.
 Law firms, now more than never need to start thinking about product, price, place and of course promotion not from what their competitors down the street are doing, but amid the tectonic shift that is happening both in our industry and every other.